raaij/quix-library/python/transformations/Flask-Read-Write/README.md

 This example shows you how to build a Flask API around the Quix Telemetry Query and Streaming Writer API's

+Note: You should either deploy this sample in Quix or run it locally.

 ## Environment variables

 The code sample uses the following environment variables: